Chris Allen BVSc MRCVSVeterinary Surgeon/ Clinical Director

 Jess Talbot RVNVeterinary Nurse

-Jess joined the team in January 2009 and has been a Qualified Veterinary Nurse since 2013.
+Jess joined the team at Sowerby Bridge in January 2009 as an Auxiliary Nurse, started formal training in 2011 and became a Qualified Veterinary Nurse in 2013.
 She holds a NCFE Certificate in Principles of Prevention and Control of Infection in Health Care Settings.
-Jess particularly enjoys the one to one nursing of inpatients and farm calls.
-Jess owns three dogs and a coloured cob called 'Jezebel'!
-Outside of work she enjoys fell walking, horse riding and photography
+Jess’s favourite part of the job is the one to one nursing of inpatients.
+Her outside of work hobbies include walking, photography, horse riding and looking after a menagerie of animals at home

 Leah Turner RVNVeterinary Nurse